sapegin/washingcode-book/manuscript/120_Linting.md

 In this book, we talk a lot about _conventions_.
 For example, don’t mutate your code, and the next programmer will have less trouble understanding it, and you’ll avoid some nasty bugs.
 This is a convention, meaning we’re agreeing to do something but there’s no way to enforce it.
 Developers are still free to mutate any value accidentally or due to evil intent.

-Conventions are good because they are easy to implement: document the decision and make the team aware of it.
-Conventions are not good because they are just words, and there’s nothing to enforce the convention, except more work, like code review comments.
+The issue with conventions is that they are just words, and the only way to enforce them is manually, for example, using code review comments.

 That’s where the _linters_ come in.
 Linters check our code to make sure it follows the team’s code style or to prevent some common bugs.
 Sometimes, linters fix our code automatically; other times, they just slap our hands with a keyboard when we try to commit our code, or later, during the continues integration (CI) run.